 In 2003 I started a 2-year teaching training course in “Scaravelli Yoga.”
 Vanda Scaravelli inspired many yoga students to honour the natural wisdom of the body, to ‘undo’ holding patterns rather than impose on the body, to ground through the feet and release the spine.
 I have learnt about this yoga style through years of study with Vanda’s student Sandra Sabatini.
-I also found inspiration in the dynamic and more strengthening yoga styles of Desikachar and Gary Kratsow, as well as the emphasis on structural alignment by osteopath/yoga teacher Peter Blackaby and yoga therapist Doug Keller.
+I also found inspiration in the dynamic and more strengthening yoga styles of Desikachar and Gary Kratsow, as well as the emphasis on structural alignment by osteopath/yoga teacher Peter Blackaby and yoga therapists Doug Keller and Donna Farhi.

-These different approaches proved an ideal basis for therapeutic yoga, but I wanted to learn more about safe yoga for people with back pain.
-In the 2,5-years yoga therapy training with Robin Munro, the Biomedical Trust and Yoga Campus in London, I learned in-depth anatomy and physiology, and how yoga can help a wide range of health problems.
-Now I have taught yoga therapy for more than 8 years and I am committed to providing a safe and quality yoga practice to people who want to improve their health through yoga.
+These different approaches proved an ideal basis for therapeutic yoga, and I was eager to learn more about safe yoga for people with back pain.
+In the 2,5-years yoga therapy training with the Biomedical Trust and Yoga Campus in London, I learned in-depth anatomy and physiology, and how yoga can help a wide range of health problems.
+In the subsequent years, I have continued to learn about yoga therapy for different causes of back pain.
+I am committed to provide a safe and quality yoga practice to people who want to improve their health through yoga.

 Yoga therapy, Yoga Biomedical Trust and Yoga Campus, 2006-2008